MakeJayell/tuneb0t/README.md

 ###What?

 tuneb0t takes random loops from directories and combines them together with correct 4/4 musical phrasing to produce a dynamic song.
-The larger your loop directory, the more random the resulting mp3 (obviously)
+The larger your loop library, the more random the resulting mp3 (obviously)

 The output audio is then given a randomly generated name, uploaded to a SoundCloud account along with a random image pulled from the Flickr API and 'glitched' using The Art & Science of Whatever's Image Glitch script.